 Read more: There is no homophobia in the animal kingdom

-About 700,000 people in the US have undergone therapy for homosexuality, according to estimates by the Williams Institute think tank at UCLA School of Law.
+About 700,000 people in the US have undergone "therapy" for homosexuality, according to estimates by the Williams Institute think tank at UCLA School of Law.
 One in two was younger than 18.

 "Conversion therapy is a treatment intended to change the sexual orientation and gender identity or gender expression of LGBT people," says Christy Mallory, the state and local policy director at the Williams Institute.
 "It's chosen by people who still don't accept that being LGBT is normal, or who think it's some kind of disorder that needs to be remedied," Mallory says.

 Shurka grew up in a traditional Jewish household outside of New York City.
 "My father is an Israeli-Iranian Jew; he was born and raised in Israel, his parents were Iranian," he says.
 But it wasn't his faith that pushed his father to say he would prefer his son live a straight life.
 Shurka's father is both an immigrant and a businessman; in his world, being a strong man was everything.
 It mattered to him that his son come across as manly, Shurka remembers, and "he explained to me that life is going to be really hard if I came out fully."
-Shurka took his father's admonition to heart and agreed to fly to California to see a specialist in gay conversion therapy.
+Shurka took his father's admonition to heart and agreed to fly to California to see a specialist in the practice.